-Based on the materials submitted by the Evaluation Facility during the evaluation process, the Certification Body has conducted certification including the following confirmations:
+Based on the evidence submitted by the Evaluation Facility during the evaluation process, the Certification Body has performed certification by checking that the following requirements are satisfied:

-- 1. Whether the concerns pointed out in the Observation Reports are appropriate. - 2.
-Whether the concerns pointed out in the Observation Reports have been properly resolved. - 3.
-Through checking of the submitted documentation, whether the relevant work units have been evaluated as presented in the Evaluation Technical Report. - 4.
-Whether the rationale for the evaluation verdict made by the evaluator presented in the Evaluation Technical Report is appropriate. - 5.
-Whether the evaluator's evaluation methodology presented in the Evaluation Technical Report is complying with the CEM.
+- 1. Contents pointed out in the Observation Reports shall be adequate. - 2.
+Contents pointed out in the Observation Reports shall properly be solved. - 3.
+The submitted documentation was examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 4.
+Rationale of the evaluation verdict by the evaluators presented in the Evaluation Technical Report shall be adequate. - 5.
+The evaluator's evaluation methodology presented in the Evaluation Technical Report shall conform to the CEM.

-Concerns found in the certification process are documented in the certification oversight reviews, which have been sent to the Evaluation Facility.

-The Certification Body has issued this Certification Report upon confirmation that in the PP [12] and the Evaluation Technical Report such concerns described in the certification oversight reviews have been fully solved.
+Concerns found in the certification process were prepared as the certification oversight reviews, and they were sent to the Evaluation Facility.
+The Certification Body confirmed such concerns pointed out in the certification oversight reviews were solved in the ST and the Evaluation Technical Report and issued this Certification Report.